SpoolFi/spool-v2-core/notes/accessControls.md

 # Code Access Controls

 In order for the Spool V2 Ecosystem to work there's a subset of roles and owners that can alter state and hold certain privileges.
-A list of these access controls is compiled below:
+A list of these access controls is compiled below.

 ## Role: *SpoolAdmin (Spool DAO)*